Mephris/Horror-AI/notes/Hunter Behavior system changes.md

-Change the current Hunter behavior system working as State machine onto a behavior tree system instead.
+1. Created a foundation for the behavior tree and fixed the initial compilation errors due to old FSM (Fixed State Machine) removal.